Azeem000011111111/Dunder-Methods/README.md

 # Dunder-Methods

-## some common dunder methods in python
+## some common dunder methods in python and their usage

 <table>
   <thead>